 Homeowners Associations

-In addition to the state, county, and city laws in play, there are also homeowner associations and property owner associations with their own rules about how you can and can’t use your property.
-So even if you aren’t in violation of state, county, and city laws, you still might not be able to live in your RV.
+In addition to the state, county, and city laws in play, there are also homeowner associations and property owner associations with rules about how you can and can’t use your property.
+So, even if you aren’t violating state, county, and city laws, you might still be unable to live in your RV.

 Get Land out in the Country!